 For the particular case of the Hp Z8 workstation, there is a nice purchase option which is the Hp 10Gb ethernet BaseT module.
 This option provides 2 x 10Gb RJ45 ports directly from a dedicated chipset integrated in the motherboard, so it is cost effective and no PCIe slot is wasted for this.
 But it needs to be ordered with the workstation (not available as post sale purchase).

 40 Gb networks

-In CentOS 7.2 it is already possible to work at several gigabytes per second trough a 40Gb ethernet network.
-But this is more difficult to make it work at nominal speeds, as in general you will need the storage unit, the40Gb HBA, the OS software and drivers and the transfer application working on synch and very optimised for the particular combination.
+In CentOS 7.xxx it is already possible to work at several gigabytes per second trough a 40Gb ethernet network.
+But this is more difficult to make it work at nominal speeds, as in general you will need the storage unit, the 40Gb HBA, the OS software and drivers and the transfer application working on sync and very optimised for the particular combination.